alexkohler/nargs/README.md

 ### Flags
 - **-tests** (default true) - Include test files in analysis
 - **-set_exit_status** (default true) - Set exit status to 1 if any issues are found.
+- **-named_returns** (default false) - Report unused named return arguments.
+This is false by default because named returns can be used to provide context to what's being returned.

 ## Purpose